Why {preventr}?

 Using {preventr}

 Despite the work it does, I designed {preventr} with the goal of having a simple, intuitive API.
-The “workhorses” are “behind the scenes”, with just one function (and synonym) being exposed to the user:
+The “workhorses” are “behind the scenes”, culminating in one function (and synonym) being exposed to the user:

 # Very basic example; see function documentation for many more examples